 Oxford Travel Guide

 Having spawned the legendary Alice in Wonderland, Bilbo and Frodo Baggins and the Chronicles of Narnia, Oxford is not only England's oldest centre for learning, but the home and inspiration of such famous authors as Lewis Carroll, CS Lewis, and JRR Tolkien.
-The city recently added to its literary resume by acting as the location for several parts of Hogwarts School in the blockbuster Harry Potter films.
+In recent years, the city added to its literary resume by acting as the location for several parts of Hogwarts School in the blockbuster Harry Potter films.

 It should come as no surprise that a town this dedicated to its university would have a busy nightlife, and many bars, pubs and nightclubs open their doors nightly to students and anyone else who wanders in.

 We are looking for contributors for our Oxford travel guide.
 If you are a local, a regular traveller to Oxford or a travel professional with time to contribute and answer occasional forum questions, please contact us.